foto

 Jeff Yan, Professor of Cyber Security

-Most recently, Aurélien Bourquard and I are inventing Differential Imaging Forensics.
+Earlier, Aurélien Bourquard and I were inventing Differential Imaging Forensics.
 We started with asking Who was Behind the Camera?

 In 2019, our SonarSnoop (active acoustic side-channels) was a finalist for the Pwnie Award for most innovative research.
 The citation was good fun to read: "Ok, you know we’re down when the paper reads like it is out of a James Bond book, or at least that in some dark corner of the NSA there is a scientist who’s pissed about it.
 In this paper, the researchers use speakers to emit human inaudible sounds as part of a sonar system to track victim’s finger movements.
 Doing this while the victim unlocks their phone doesn’t give them the exact unlock pattern but does greatly reduce the number of patterns to try.
 Straight off the sci-fi channel when it still played had sci fi shows, the only minor issue is they only tested it against 10 subjects and since it is an academic paper, it’s probably entirely impractical."